-1. Regulatory VaR is subject to a regulatory multiplier that is set at a minimum of three (which is the multiplier used in this table) and can be increased up to four, depending upon the number of backtesting exceptions.
+- Regulatory VaR is subject to a regulatory multiplier that is set at a minimum of three (which is the multiplier used in this table) and can be increased up to four, depending upon the number of backtesting exceptions.
 See "Regulatory VaR Backtesting Results."
-This result is further multiplied by 12.5 to convert into RWAs.
+This result is further multiplied by 12.5 to convert into RWAs. - Diversification effect represents the difference between total VaR and the sum of the VaRs for the four risk categories.
+This effect arises because the four market risk categories are not perfectly correlated.

 Stressed VaR.
-SVaR is the potential loss in value of inventory positions during a period of significant market stress.
+SVaR is the potential loss in value of inventory positions, as well as certain other financial assets and financial liabilities, during a period of significant market stress.
 SVaR is calculated at a 99% confidence level over a 10-day horizon using market data inputs from a continuous 12-month period of stress.
 We identify the stressed period by comparing VaR using market data inputs from different historical periods.

-The table below presents our period-end, high, low and mean of the average weekly SVaR for period ended September 2014.
-Average, per the revised market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.
+The table below presents our period-end, high, low and mean of the average weekly SVaR for the three months ended December 2016.
+Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount for the preceding 12 weeks.

-Table 11: Stressed VaR
+Table 12: Stressed VaR

-As of September 2014 Three Months Ended September 2014
+As of December 2016 Three Months Decemb

-\$ in millions Gr oup, Inc. High Low Mean
+\$ in millions Н ligh L .ow М ean

-SVaR \$ 836 \$ 908 \$ 836 \$ 878
+SVaR \$ 599 \$ 648 \$ 588 \$ 614

-SVaR x Multiplier 2,508
+SVaR x Multiplier 1,798 1

-RWAs \$ 31,350
+RWAs \$: 22,475

-1. SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs.
+SVaR is subject to the same regulatory multiplier used for Regulatory VaR and is further multiplied by 12.5 to convert into RWAs.

 Incremental Risk.
 Incremental risk is the potential loss in value of non-securitized inventory positions due to the default or credit migration of issuers of financial instruments over a one-year time horizon.
-As required by the revised market risk regulatory capital rules, this measure is calculated at a 99.9% confidence level over a one-year time horizon.
+As required by the market risk regulatory capital rules, this measure is calculated at a 99.9% confidence level over a one-year time horizon.
 It uses a multi-factor model assuming a constant level of risk.
 When assessing the risk, we take into account market and issuer-specific concentration, credit quality, liquidity horizons and correlation of default and migration risk.
 The liquidity horizon is calculated based upon the size of exposures and the speed at which we can reduce risk by hedging or unwinding positions, given our experience during a historical stress period, and is subject to the prescribed regulatory minimum.

 The table below presents our period-end, high, low and mean of the maximum of the average weekly Incremental risk measure or the point-in-time measure.
-Average, per the revised market risk regulatory capital requirements, is determined based on the average weekly amount over the preceding 12 weeks.
+Average, per the market risk regulatory capital requirements, is determined based on the average weekly amount over the preceding 12 weeks.

-Table 12: Incremental Risk
+Table 13: Incremental Risk

-Septeml As of per 2014 Three Months Ended September 2014 \$ in millions Group, Inc. High Low Mean Incremental Risk \$ 1,491 \$ 1,576 \$ 963 \$ 1,252 RWAs \$ 18,638
+As of Three Months December 2016 December

+\$ in millions High Low Mean

+Incremental Risk \$ 630 1 \$ 703 \$ 622 \$ 650

+RWAs \$ 7,875

-1. In order to convert the results of Incremental risk into RWAs, it is multiplied by 12.5.
+In order to convert the results of Incremental risk into RWAs, it is multiplied by 12.5.